jasDestiny/Data-Science/Project scheduler/readme.txt

 STEP 4:

-Install jupyter notebook in laptop, if you don't have it already installed
+Install jupyter notebook in your device, if you don't have it already installed

 STEP 5: